Miradils-Blog/website/content/posts/DSA/eolymp/87/index.md

 {{< vs 1 >}}

-Because of the given dimension, we know that, the every cell between those borders are painted, even if the robot is in the middle of the range.
+Because of the given dimension, we know that every cell between those borders is painted, even if the robot is in the middle of the range.
 Whenever, the robot goes beyond these ranges, it pushes the ranges as well.
 So, if we implement it to the code and also remove char array, by reading character by character, reducing memory usage:

 ```C
 #include <stdio.h>